 I shop local when I can – but eBay frequently.
 Here in Victoria (BC, Canada) it’s hard to come by inexpensive electronics, especially Arduinos.
-Vancouver is just a ferry ride away, but I’m not into traveling for shopping – so it should come as no surprise I rely on eBay heavily for my components and electronics tools (who am I kidding – not just for them, but almost anything, from
+Vancouver is just a ferry ride away, but I’m not into traveling for shopping – so it should come as no surprise I rely on eBay heavily for my components and electronics tools (who am I kidding – not just for them, but almost anything, from to to really nice ).

 eBay however, can be an issue for a first timer – so here’s what I’ve picked up in the last decade so your every online shopping ‘trip’ is safe and straightforward – and a few tips for those times it isn’t…